 Here are the most important steps to get the media talking about your Lights On Afterschool event.
 If you're short on time or have about one week before your event, these are the most important strategies to pursue.

 After completing the steps above, take advantage of these strategies to expand your media outreach efforts.
 These steps typically require at least two weeks of lead time before your event.

 You can help ensure media buzz around your Lights On Afterschool event by doing these additional things.
 You'll typically need to start taking these steps around a month before your event.

-In our webinar, "Lights On Afterschool: Traditional and Social Media Strategies," we provided ideas for engaging the media and using social media before, during and after your Lights On Afterschool event to maximize your event's profile in the community and overall impact.
-We were joined by Gretchen Wright, a Vice President and Principal at PR Solutions, Inc., who provided valuable insights for how to most effectively engage the media for your event.
+In our webinar, "Lights On Afterschool: Traditional and Social Media Strategies," we provided ideas for engaging the media and using social media before, during, and after your Lights On Afterschool event to maximize your event's profile in the community and overall impact.
+We were joined by Gretchen Wright, a Vice President and Principal at PR Solutions, Inc., who provided valuable insights into how to engage the media for your event most effectively.
 We were also joined by Brent Cummings, the 21st CCLC Program Director at Walla Walla Public Schools, who provided some great tips for how to capitalize on social media to make sure your Lights On Afterschool event is a huge success!